 The compliance templates provided by 3GPP are for the assessment of the compliance of 5G developed by 3GPP.
 It includes one compliance template for SRIT (encompassing NR and LTE), and one compliance template for NR RIT.

-This document provides the compliance template for the NR RIT based on 3GPP Rel-15 work.
+This document provides the compliance template for the NR RIT based on 3GPP Rel-15 and Rel-16 work.

-It is noted that NR RIT is sitll under development in 3GPP.
-The assessment of compliance might be further updated based on the progress of 3GPP’s study on self evaluation towards IMT-2020.

 5.2.4.1 Compliance template for services